thisisjohnc/horizon-europe-tools/README.md

 #### Questions, suggestions, or requests for specific outputs?

-You can email [john@isospike.org](mailto:john@isospike.org) or open an issue in GitHuBb, although please don't expect an immediate reply.
+You can email [john@isospike.org](mailto:john@isospike.org) or open an issue in GitHub, although please don't expect an immediate reply.

 ## Horizon Europe calls spreadsheet generator